josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 Now, we are ready to deploy the model into production.
 Before we actually do that in the next section, one thing is still missing.
 As soon as we deploy this model into the simulated production environment, it will start being consumed by the production environment and having impacts on the business. **How can you track the performance metrics of your model over time, and be able to monitor them easily?**

 With Orbit, this is as easy as adding a couple lines of code.
-Now, let’s add the following line of code to the `model.py` after line 9
+Now, let’s add the following line of code to the `model.py` after line 10

 ```python
 import foundations
 ```

-Then add the following code to the `eval(...)` function in `model.py` around line 85.
-After the line `# insert foundations metric tracking here #`
+Then add the following code to the `eval(...)` function in `model.py`.
+Insert these after the line `# insert foundations metric tracking here #`, which should be around line 109

 ```python
     # insert foundations metric tracking here #